Our research on plastic pollution

 Plastic pollution pilot project

-Your knowledge and input is essential in helping us develop effective and replicable methods.
-We’d like to work with gardeners and growers to co-develop methods of assessing plastics that are already in the soil and reduce further contamination.
+The knowledge of the public was essential in helping us assess how they are used and people’s key concerns.
+In the future we would like to work further with gardeners and growers to co-develop methods of assessing plastics that are already in the soil and reduce further contamination.

-This citizen science-centred research builds on previous collaboration with CAWR, including the recent NERC-funded EDENS project.
+This citizen science-centred research built on previous collaboration with CAWR, including the recent NERC-funded EDENS project.

 Read more about the damage done by garden plastics and how to reduce plastic use in your garden.